Can Text Messages be Used in Court? A Close Look

 (1) Testimony of a Witness with Knowledge.
 Testimony that an item is what it is claimed to be.

-Comment to subdivision, of course, a witness could testify that he or she saw the text message being dictated or written and sent, or discussed the text in a way that indicated authorship without violating the hearsay rule.
+Comment to subdivision, of course, a witness could testify that he or she saw the text messages being dictated or written and sent or discussed the text in a way that indicated authorship without violating the hearsay rule.

 (3) Comparison by an Expert Witness or the Trier of Fact.
 A comparison with an authenticated specimen by an expert witness or the trier of fact.